Army Hall (Sarajevo)

 The Army Hall (Bosnian: Dom Armije / Dom Oružanih snaga; Officer Casino, The Military of Federation Home) is a building in Sarajevo that was built in 1881.
-It was originally a casino for officers, and it was named Dom JNA (Bosnian for “Home of JNA (Yugoslav National Army”) during the existence of Yugoslavia.
+It was originally a casino for officers, and it was named Dom JNA (Bosnian for “Home of JNA (Yugoslav People's Army”) during the existence of Yugoslavia.
 Today it is a national monument consisting of the casino building with four paintings by Ismet Mujezinović.